 Not all detoxification programs and processes are the same; this is because not all drugs, and not all people, are the same.
 Often, quitting the use of a drug “cold turkey” can actually lead to significant withdrawal pains—and some of these can be lethal.
 As such, detox is sometimes a more incremental process, with the drug in question being gradually decreased in its dosage.

 At Above It All, we believe detox is of huge importance.
 It cannot be skipped.
-We offer drug and alcohol detox treatment programs that are clinically supervised; each client’s detox process receives around-the-clock medical supervision.
+Through our network of facility partnerships, we offer drug and alcohol detox treatment programs that are clinically supervised; each client’s detox process receives around-the-clock medical supervision.
 Additionally, the process starts only after a careful evaluation from an addiction recovery specialist, ensuring that each client receives the right detox plan.
 Essentially, detox involves addiction recovery specialists physically stabilizing the person, and getting drugs and alcohol out of his or her system—at which point, treatment can begin.

 Effective and Safe Drug Detox Programs

-To that end, we offer medications that can help manage and mitigate some of the withdrawal symptoms—non-habit-forming medications that are tapered off once the initial withdrawal symptoms subside.
+To that end, our partner facilities offer medications that can help manage and mitigate some of the withdrawal symptoms—non-habit-forming medications that are tapered off once the initial withdrawal symptoms subside.
 Thus, we can make this uncomfortable process as safe and as easy as is possible for clients heading down their road to sobriety.

 Why You Should Not Perform Drug or Alcohol Detox at Home